jhipster/jhipster-dotnetcore/CONTRIBUTING.md

 #### Resolving merge conflicts ("This branch has conflicts that must be resolved")

-Sometimes your PR will have merge conflicts with the upstream repository's master branch.
+Sometimes your PR will have merge conflicts with the upstream repository's main branch.
 There are several ways to solve this but if not done correctly this can end up as a true nightmare.
 So here is one method that works quite well.

--   First, fetch the latest information from the master
+-   First, fetch the latest information from the main

     ```shell
     git fetch upstream
     ```

--   Rebase your branch against the upstream/master
+-   Rebase your branch against the upstream/main

     ```shell
-    git rebase upstream/master
+    git rebase upstream/main
     ```

 -   Git will stop rebasing at the first merge conflict and indicate which file is in conflict.
 Edit the file, resolve the conflict then